sva-dsi/2018-fall-course/p5guide.md

 https://www.targetprocess.com/articles/visual-encoding/

 In this chapter will look at the different visual components that we have at our fingertips to map data to visuals.
-The features discussed here will be directly relevant to the [Chapter 10 on chart types]() in which these shapes find a context to live in.
+The features discussed here will be directly relevant to the [Chapter 10 on chart types]() in which these individual or groups of shapes find a context to live in.